colugomusic/clog/README.md

 struct receiver
 {
-  // If these objects are active when receiver is
+  // If these connections are active when receiver is
-  // destructed then the connections will be automatically
+  // destructed then the slots will be automatically
-  // terminated.
+  // disconnected.
 It's ok if the connected signal is
   // destroyed first.
   clog::cn hello_connection;
   clog::cn goodbye_connection;